input-output-hk/plutus-pioneer-program/docs/alonzowhiteex1.rst

 If you have access to the testnet faucet, transfer some test Ada to the ``main`` wallet.

 Then, check that it has arrived.
+It should arrive within a minute or so.

 .. code:: bash